Centrally located in Southwestern BC’s Lower Mainland, the City of Langley is one of Metro Vancouver’s dynamic and thriving Regional City Centres.

 Median Langley Housing Prices:

 - Single Detached Family Home: $666,200

 Source: Fraser Valley Real Estate Board, December 2015

-To get a flavour for the quality of life in the City of Langley, watch our video and explore the following:
+To get a flavour for the quality of life in the City of Langley, explore the following:

 The City of Langley has prepared the following materials highlighting facts, stats, and business profiles: